cs3110/textbook/ads/memoization.md

 The TeX formatting program does a good job of keeping line widths similar by finding the formatting that minimizes the sum of the cube of the leftover space in each line (except for the last).
+However, for
-However, for n words, there are $$Ω(2n)$$ possible formattings, so the algorithm can't possibly check them all for large text inputs.
+$$n$$ words, there are $$\Omega(2n)$$ possible formattings, so the algorithm can't possibly check them all for large text inputs.
 Remarkably, we can use memoization to find the optimal formatting efficiently.
 In fact, memoization is useful for many optimization problems.

 We start by writing a simple recursive algorithm to walk down the list and try either inserting a line break after each word, or not